 Adjacent to the great hall is the staircase hall, where a grand staircase rises up to the first floor supported by Tuscan columns.
 Accessed from here, is the dining room featuring early eighteenth century woodwork by Thornton of York and beautifully detailed cornicing.
 The fireplaces throughout the property are of exceptionally high quality.

 Beyond the formal reception rooms the ground floor accommodation has been remodelled, including an extensive Mark Wilkinson kitchen with stunning GL50 signature worktops, walnut floor and modern appliances.
 Steps then lead up to the adjacent breakfast room with playroom beyond, ideal spaces for everyday family living.
 Looking over the River Derwent along the northern side of the house is a cloakroom and family room with stone stairs to the lower ground floor where further rooms incorporate the leisure / family wing of the house.
 These comprise a magnificent entertainment room, a kitchen / bar and an additional cloakroom all creating a self-contained living area with access to the outdoor terrace enjoying views across the river and attractive countryside beyond.
 Also accessed from this downstairs passageway is a gymnasium and offices.
-Planning permission has been approved for an indoor swimming pool to be created within the courtyard with further scope to create changing areas and a sauna.

 There is a study which has a bay window overlooking the River Derwent and there is a small library with panelled walls.
 From here a passage winds its way back to the great hall with cloakroom and stone steps dropping down to the southern section of the lower ground floor:

 This area of the house comprises space for entertaining on a more formal scale in the "gentleman's retreat" with snooker table and caterer's kitchen.
 In addition, there is a store room, two wine cellars, kitchen store, laundry room, gun room, boot room and boiler room.